Bread Street Kitchen: Reception

 Food critic Jay Rayner visited the restaurant for The Observer in October 2011.
 He described it as "loud and brash", but enjoyed several dishes such as a sea bass with aubergine purée, and a veal chop which he thought could have been improved by resting it longer.
 But he thought that the tamarind chicken wings were overpriced and of poor quality, the burger on the menu was "overminced to a paste, destroying both flavour and texture".
 He felt that the restaurant might improve with time.
 Tracey MacLeod said that "nearly everything ... was good" in her review in The Independent.
 She liked the burger and suggested that that mutton pie was going to become the restaurant's signature dish.
-She found that her waitress wasn't as familiar with the menu as she would have liked, and that the service was very slow.
+She found that her server wasn't as familiar with the menu as she would have liked, and that the service was very slow.

 The review in Metro gave the restaurant three out of five, but said that this was based on the interior and not the food.
 It said that the veal chop was "weirdly truncated and misshapen, as though it had a slab shaved off to appease the bottom line" and the crab tagliolini was "cat food".
 However, it did praise the chicken wings and the venison with sour cherries and celeriac purée.

 Time Out magazine gave the restaurant a rating of four out of five, however Harden's restaurant guide gave it a score of four (where 1 is high and five is low) for food, ambience and service and said that it was "nothing special".
 Tanya Gold visited the restaurant nine months after it opened for The Spectator, saying that the service was fast and remarked positively about the food she tried.